From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 1: Endogenous Prices

 \subsubsection{Diagnostic 1: Is $\hat \gamma$ Close To $\gamma_0$?}

-The bias correction is based on linearization and thus requires the discrepancy between $\hat \gamma$ and $\gamma_0$ to not be too large relative to sampling error, as discussed above.
+The bias correction is based on linearization, and its theory developed in Proposition~\ref{prop:kappa.endogenous} below requires the unavoidable assumption that the discrepancy between $\hat \gamma$ and $\gamma_0$ not be too large relative to sampling error, as discussed above.
 Here we show that a simple LM statistic can be used to validate this condition.
-This diagnostic is also helpful to guide the choice among sets of embeddings (e.g., embeddings obtained from various data source and/or ML model combinations).
+This diagnostic also helps guide the choice of proxies (e.g., embeddings from various data sources or ML methods).